Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Phenomenological predictions from the LOSS

-{Now}, let us vary {the only} input parameter $\sin ^2 \theta$, from 0.05 to 0.1, and solve for the corresponding physical dilaton mass by resolving it to be identical to the {vacuum expectation value of the} original field $\chi$ ($\eta$).
-The result is shown in Figure \ref{fig1}.
-There we see that the physical dilaton mass is significantly greater than twice of the Higgs mass, {kinematically} permitting {its decay} into diHiggs.
+Now, let us allow the mixing strength, $\sin ^2 \theta$, to vary from the current bound (0.1) down to 0.05, in light of the prospected reach of the high-luminosity LHC (HL-LHC) for the Higgs coupling measurement~\cite{Dawson:2013bba}.
+In the ideal limit following the simple-minded ansatz we have made ($m_{\chi'} \equiv \eta$), the $\chi'$ mass $m_{\chi'}$ is estimated to be given as a function of $\sin^2\theta$, as shown in Figure \ref{fig1}.
+There we see that the $\chi'$ mass is necessarily greater than twice of the Higgs mass, which kinematically allows the decay into diHiggs.

-Next, we can calculate the trilinear couplings among the field $\chi '$ and $h'$.
+To discuss the $\chi'$ decay property, we should also study the trilinear couplings among the $\chi '$ and the $h'$.
 The definitions for the couplings we use are:

-Note that for these trilinear couplings, the sign of trigonometric function becomes important, as you can easily check in one of the expansions:
+Note that for these trilinear couplings, the sign of trigonometric function becomes important.
+In particular, one can easily check that the $\lambda_{h'h' \chi}$ coupling relevant to the $\chi' \to h'h'$ decay is expressed by the expansion in powers of the anomalous-dimension parameter $a$: